JoseCanova/JoseCanova/README.md

 good moment...

+the fourth in the work...

+yeah... they need to check some stuff.//

 ### About nomenclature
 The model with generic common atribute, is what flaws a scan without checking the "foreign relations", its good and bad. will try to use the "foreign keys" to fix the model graph.
 2 steps. first add the vertex. then using the fk's add the edges.